Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Discussion

-The limitations of this study include a small sample size.
-This particular protocol had an extended exercise duration, primarily driven by the inclusion of 4D flow acquisition at each exercise stage.
+The limitations of this work include a small sample size, primarily comprising healthy subjects with low average BMI.
+All studies were conducted on a 3T scanner, and extending this work to lower field strengths may result in reduced image quality.
+The bore size and length of the magnet also pose challenges; some larger patients may not be able to exercise comfortably inside the magnet.
+Additionally, this particular protocol had an extended exercise duration, primarily driven by the inclusion of 4D flow acquisition at each exercise stage.
 If limited to RT cine and flow measurements, it is feasible to complete scanning at each stage within three minutes and dramatically shorten the exercise protocol to 15 minutes for a 5-staged exercise protocol similar to the Bruce protocol \cite{bruce1973maximal}.
-The additional limitations include the highest achieved heart rate in the volunteers and patients was 152 bpm and 123 bmp, respectively.
-Future research directions will include further optimizing the ExCMR protocol and improving temporal resolution to be able to image at maximal exercise.
+Furthermore, the impact of coil reweighting on cardiac function quantification for imaging at rest, where a breath-held reference is available, remains to be validated.
+Moreover, although designed for a single set of sensitivity maps, our coil-reweighting method could be extended to multiple sets by incorporating set-specific maps into \eqref{cr} and summing over them.
+However, its effectiveness with multiple sets of sensitivity maps has yet to be validated.
+Another limitation is that the highest achieved heart rate in the volunteers and patients was 152 bpm and 123 bpm, respectively.
+Future research directions include further optimizing the ExCMR protocol to achieve higher levels of exertion, improving temporal resolution to enable RT imaging at maximal exercise, and extending coil reweighting to 3D applications.